pieter2501/NetworkNarcotic/README.md

 > **connectionshift:** <**0** (default) | number between 0 and 255>

-    Influences the starting point of a connection's cabling algorithm (connectionmode variable).
+    Influences the starting point of a connection's cabling algorithm for a cluster.
 With connectionmode = full, the connectionshift variable has no effect.
 This variable has a circular nature and overflow will start back at the device with ID = 1.

-> **shiftable:** <**true** (default) | **false**>

-    Influences whether or not a cluster is susceptible to the connectionshift variable.

 > **routing:** <**static** (default)>

     Influences how routers in the network fill their forwarding tables.
 OSPF/EIGRP/IS-IS may be added later.